 There are plenty of benefits of new windows and doors.
 At the very least, they insulate your home better and tend to result in reduced energy bills.
 In addition to looking better & increasing comfort, replacement windows & doors tend to deliver a 75-90% average return on investment.

 In the current housing market in the Mid-Atlantic, replacement doors tend to offer a higher ROI than replacement windows on average.
 But, this will vary from house to house.
-Both options are home improvement projects that offer a substantial improvement to your home.
+Both options are home improvement projects that offer a substantial improvement to your home, which is just one of the reasons to replace your doors and windows.

 8. Deck, Patio, or Sunroom Addition